lintweaker/xmos-native-dsd/README.md

 On Windows systems this feature can be used with a ASIO 2.1/2.2 driver from the DAC manufacturer.

-I have added a new DSD sample format to ALSA and the Linux kernel (DSD_U32_LE) to support it on Linux.
+I have added a new DSD sample format to ALSA and the Linux kernel (DSD_U32_LE) to support it on Linux and added the needed quirks to support it for a few XMOS based USB DACs/boards.

+# Test if you have a supported device

 # HOWTO